TheMrityunjayPathak/FeatureEngineering/README.md

 - Feature engineering refers to the process of designing artificial features into an algorithm.

-- These artificial features are then used by that algorithm in order to improve its performance, or in other words reap better results.
+- These artificial features are then used by that algorithm in order to improve its performance.

-- Data scientists spend most of their time with data, and it becomes important to make models accurate.

 ## Getting Started